 Testing your testosterone levels

-You can test your testosterone levels with a simple finger-prick blood test.
+You can test your testosterone levels with a home finger-prick blood test.
 This test is usually done in the morning when testosterone levels are at their highest.
+Saliva tests are sometimes used to test testosterone levels.
+But it’s still not clear how accurate this is.

 Normal testosterone levels in men are between: